 By 1910 Anna was already involved in psychoanalysis because she was reading her father, Sigmund Freud’s work, but she did not become seriously involved until he began psychoanalyzing her in 1918.
 This was completely normal for a father to analyze his daughter; it was before any type of orthodoxy was established.
 In 1920 the two of them attended the International Psychoanalytical Congress at The Hague; by now the two of them had the same work and friends in common.
 One of their common friends was writer and psychoanalyst Lou Andreas-Salome.
 “Anna’s literary interests paved the way for her future career.
 “The more I became interested in psychoanalysis,” she wrote “the more I saw it as a road to the same kind of broad and deep understanding of huan nature that writers possess.” (“Anna Freud – Life,” n.d.).

 In 1922 Anna became a member of the Vienna Psychoanalytical Society by presenting them with her paper, “Beating Fantasies and Daydreams”.
 By 1923 she was practicing her own psychoanalysis with children and two years later she was teaching a seminar at the Vienna Psychoanalytic Training Institute on the technique of child analysis.
-All of her work resulted in her writing a book, which was a series of lectures that was directed towards teachers and parents entitled: “Introduction to the Technique of child analysis (1927: American 1928) “Later she was to say of this period: “Back then in Vienna we were all so excited – full of energy: it was as if a whole new continent was being explored, and we were the explorers, and we now had a chance to chance things…” (“Anna Freud – Life,” n.d.).
+All of her work resulted in her writing a book, which was a series of lectures that was directed towards teachers and parents entitled: “Introduction to the Technique of Child Analysis (1927: American 1928) “Later she was to say of this period: “Back then in Vienna we were all so excited – full of energy: it was as if a whole new continent was being explored, and we were the explorers, and we now had a chance to chance things…” (“Anna Freud – Life,” n.d.).

 Anna’s father grew extremely ill from cancer in 1923 and became very dependent on her care and nursing.
 Sigmund eventually needed treatment, but that was in Berlin, and they were in Vienna, therefore Anna accompanied her father to Berlin for his treatment.
 It was because of Sigmund Freud’s illness that a “Secret Committee” was formed to protect psychoanalysis against attacks; Anna was a member for sure, the members were given rings as a token of their trust.
 After her father’s death she took one of his rings and turned it into a brooch. (“Anna Freud – Life,” n.d.)